alshukairi/ML-MAS-Framework/README.md

 # ML-MAS-Framework
- The ML-MAS Framework: Combines ML model with BDI Agent to works in CARLA Simulator and its Leaderboard
+ The ML-MAS Framework: Combines ML model with BDI Agent to work in CARLA Simulator and its Leaderboard